bhartiy/learnsellacious/pages/21.template/address-and-contact-edit/docs.md

 ![](temp4.png)

 3. The default templates can be identified from the yellow star in the Default column.
-4. Click on the default template.
+4. Select the default template and click edit button.
 5. In Basic tab, Edit the information in the contact information.

 ![](template%204.png)